 If you restore only the database or your root folder manually, your website won’t return to its previous state.
 For a successful backup restore, you need both components.
 That makes this manual approach very time-intensive.
 Moreover, it requires you to store all the backup files in a safe location and organize them so that you don’t mix them up.

-3. Use FTP to download a manual backup
+4. Use FTP to create and restore a manual backup

 This method works similarly to the last one in that you download your site’s files manually.
 The main difference is that instead of doing it through your cPanel, you’ll be using a File Transfer Protocol (FTP) client.